Jason2Brownlee/MachineLearningMischief/examples/test_harness_hacking.md

 * **Multiple Comparison Problem**: A statistical issue where testing multiple hypotheses increases the probability of false positives (e.g., identifying a model as superior when it's not).
 * **Oversearching**: Excessive experimentation with hyperparameters, architectures, or algorithms can lead to "discovering" patterns that are not generalizable.
 * **Overfitting Model Selection**: When the process of selecting the best model overfits to the evaluation dataset, the chosen model's reported performance becomes unreliable.
-* **Overfitting the Test Harness**: When models are fine-tuned or selected based on a fixed test set, the test set becomes part of the training process, undermining its role as an unbiased estimator of generalization.
+* **Test Harness Hacking**: Manipulating the evaluation process, such as by repeatedly tweaking models or hyperparameters, to artificially inflate test harness performance.

-* **Test Harness Hacking**: Manipulating the evaluation process, such as by repeatedly tweaking models or hyperparameters, to artificially inflate test set performance.
+The test harness may in fact appear robust and have relatively low variance, such as k-fold cross-validation compared to less robust/higher variance approaches such as a single train/test split.

 ## Scenario